cynthia7125/yolo/EXPLANATION.md

 8. Built the backend and client images: ```docker-compose build```
 9. Pushed the built images to a Docker registry: ```docker-compose push```
 10. Deployed the containers using Docker Compose: ```docker-compose up```

+After the tenth step commits kept on happening for instances such as creating the explanation.md file and any other updates as the commit messages in the repository will explain.
+Commits stopped at some point when fixing the issue with ports which lead to using port 5001 to map the backend for the project to run successfully.

+## Run containerized project
+To run yolo on docker you will need to run this command:

+    sudo docker-compose up